 During the summer, teens aren’t in school, which means they are spending more time driving to and from work or social engagements.
 The mere fact that teens are so inexperienced behind the wheel puts them at greater risk of being involved in an accident.
 Making matters worse is the fact that teens tend to engage in risky behavior.
 According to a story published in HealthDay News, approximately 4,500 teens try marijuana and another 11,000 drink alcohol for the first time every day during summer vacation.

 Of course, prevention is always the best medicine when it comes to combating serious car accidents.
-Thousands of accidents every year could be avoided if drivers would slow down, stay sober and focus on the road.
+Thousands of auto accidents every year could be avoided if drivers would slow down, stay sober and focus on the road.
 Parents of teen drivers can do their part by making sure that their children understand the dangers that come with engaging in risky behaviors behind the wheel.